On the Mathematical Relationship Between Layer Normalization and Dynamic Activation Functions: Outlier Simulation

-In this section, we use randomly sampled data for $x$ and apply layer normalization to obtain $y$.
-We then simulate outliers of different degrees of severity in order to gain an intuitive understanding of how layer normalization squashes the input $x$.
-Afterwards, we employ DyT and DyISRU with optimal parameters $\alpha$ and $\beta$ to see how well they describe the data generated by layer normalization.
+In order to compare RMSNorm and the considered dynamic activation functions, we first simulate data with outliers of different degrees and apply normalization.
+Afterwards, we employ DyT and DyISRU with optimal parameters $\alpha$ and $\beta$ to investigate how well they describe the data.